 impossibilitUDE

-Human existence is continuously shaped by both choices we actively make and forces beyond our control.
+We know that human existence is continuously shaped by both choices we actively make and forces beyond our control.
 This recognition of our inherent limitations often evokes a sense of melancholy - a longing for the roads not traveled, for the lives unlived, for the experiences that must remain as impossibilities.
-I want to propose the term impossibilitude to capture the sense of unease and melancholy that arises from the contemplation of unreachable realities.
+As someone who has struggled with this for as long as I can remember, I want to propose the term impossibilitude to refer to the absolute nature of those unreachable realities that elicits a profound sense of unease and melancholy that arises from their contemplation.

 First, I’ll draw inspiration from Sartre's concept of facticity, which he used to describe the inherent limitations and constraints that define our existence.
-Facticity encompasses the circumstances and conditions into which we are thrown, setting the boundaries within which we must navigate our lives - it acknowledges the inescapability of our situatedness in a specific reality, imposing upon us a particular set of choices and possibilities.
+Facticity encompasses the circumstances and conditions into which we are thrown, setting the boundaries within which we must live our lives - it acknowledges the inescapability of our situatedness in a specific reality, imposing upon us a particular set of choices and possibilities.
 As Sartre put it, we are thrust into a specific context filled with historical, social, and personal contingencies.
-Following that logic, embedded within Sartre's notion of facticity you find the realm of impossible realities - those paths, decisions, and experiences that remain forever beyond our reach.
-It is in the light of facticity that the yearning for impossibilities emerges.
-Impossibilities refer to the potentials that could have materialized, the lives that could have been lived, and the outcomes that could have been achieved, had different paths been taken - by us or external agents that shaped our facticity.
+Following that logic, within Sartre's idea of facticity you find the realm of impossible realities - those paths, decisions, and experiences that remain forever beyond our reach.
+And it is in the light of facticity that the yearning for the impossibilitude of these experiences emerges.
+Impossibilitude refers to the unalterable truth that these potentials could have materialized, the lives that could have been lived, and the outcomes that could have been achieved, had different paths been taken - by us or external agents that shaped our facticity.

-In short, I propose the term impossibilitude as the profound sense of yearning and melancholy stemming from the contemplation of the unreachable possibilities that remain forever unattainable, realizing that certain potentials or experiences are forever out of reach.
+In short, I propose the term impossibilitude to describe the state of unreachable possibilities that evokes a profound sense of yearning and melancholy stemming from the contemplation of the stark reality of these forever unattainable potentials and experiences.
 Kierkegaard once described anxiety as the "dizziness of freedom,” meaning the overwhelming feeling of looking into the boundlessness of one's own possibilities.
-While Kierkegaard's dizziness of freedom is directed towards our present freedom, impossibilitude is focused on the dread we feel for past freedoms, as well as the lack thereof in our situatedness.
-This term emphasizes not only the impossibility of these alternate realities but also the emotional weight carried by the individual who grapples with the awareness of these infinite unrealized potentials.
+While Kierkegaard's dizziness of freedom is directed towards our present freedom, the unease stemming from impossibilitude is focused on the dread we feel for past freedoms, as well as the lack thereof in our situatedness.
+This term emphasizes not only the impossibility of these alternate realities but also the inherent and absolute nature of their unattainability, along with the emotional weight carried by the individual who grapples with the awareness of these infinite unrealized potentials.